mahithapen/timeseries-transformer/README.md

   - `generate_forecast.py`: Python file used to make future predictions on values that extend beyond the dataset (Ithaca weather predicitons for our poster)
   - `preprocess_data.py`: Loads in the time series data, makes the train/val/test split, builds the sliding window datasets
 - `data/`: Dataset download instructions and metadata
-- `results/`: Output tables, plots, and logs
+- `results/`: Output tables and logs
 - `poster/`: Final poster PDF
 - `report/`: Final 2-page report PDF
-- `docs/`: Internal notes and checklists

 ## Re-implementation Details

 Time series input is first processed through preprocess_data.py to generate a train/test split and generate sliding windows.
-We implemented our supervised PatchTTST by first using Reversible Instance Normalization, treating each input feature independently (channel independence), and apply patching (grouping local timesteps to a singular token) with a patch length of 16 and a stride of 8.
+We implemented our supervised PatchTST by first using Reversible Instance Normalization, treating each input feature independently (channel independence), and applying patching (grouping local timesteps to a singular token) with a patch length of 16 and a stride of 8.
 Learnable positional embeddings are added, and this input is then fed into a Transformer encoder with 3 encoder layers.
 Each layer uses multi-head self-attention with 16 attention heads, followed by residual connection and batch normalization, then a feed-forward network, followed by another residual connection and batch normalization.
 Finally, we perform forecasting with a linear head.
-To evaluate our model using MSE and MAE.
+We evaluate our model using MSE and MAE.
 We train for 100 epochs with early stopping, Adam optimizer, and a learning rate scheduler.
 We predict for the next 96 time steps and use look-back windows of length 336 and 512.

 For our HPatch addition, we use 2 Transformer encoder layers.
 Adjacent tokens from the output of the first layer were merged and projected back to the original embedding dimension before being processed by a second encoder level.
-The outputs of the first and second layers are combined and forecasting is again performed with a linear head.
+The outputs of the first and second layers are combined, and forecasting is again performed with a linear head.

+We ran both models and the dLinear model on Weather, Electricity, and Traffic datasets that can be downloaded with the instructions found in the `data/` directory.

 ## Reproduction Steps